jhowenstein/starfighter/README.md

 Game Modes:
 * Single Player
-  * Survival: Currently the best developed game mode.
+  * Survival: Main single player game mode.
 The game continues forever until the user is eliminated.
 Time survived, enemies destroy, and rounds completed are tracked displayed at the end of the game.
-  * Campaign: Intended to be a 10-level campaign.
-Turns out creating levels that are Fun and Challenging is hard.
-Only 4 levels currently functional.
+  * Campaign: Currently under development.
+Campaign is intended to be 10 levels that are completed sequentially.
 * Two Player:
   * Player vs. Player: Players can choose thier ship type of choice (heavy, medium, light) and duel with a friend.